hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 (...)
 ~~~

-There the are!
-We have a Dolly (obscure sheep reference from the 90s and test to see if you are still paying attention - if you are send a sheep emoticon to the chat room for the course).
+There they are!
+Artefacts from the cloned server!
+We have a clone!
+And you got to use `virtctl` in a new way.
+Neat!

 OK, go ahead and exit the host ...